ilyasoghlu/deliver/README.md

                         - layout (with optional parameters)
                         - search (with optional parameters)
                         - in the utils/actions add:
+            - create a folder [id] it will be a dynamic folder
+                - ProductDetails
+                - create a fetch function in the actions file
+                    - import redirect from next/navigation  (important get it from next/navigation)
+                    - it will be an async function
+                    - gets productId as props
+    - Other pages

     - About
     - Services
     - Archive
     - Blog
         - import
             - MediaCard component
+        - create a folder [id] - this is a dynamic folder
+            - BlogDetails
+                - create a fetch function in the actions file
+                    - import redirect from next/navigation  (important get it from next/navigation)
+                    - it will be an async function
+                    - gets productId as props
     - Other pages
     - Contact Us